ImNotDarren/CarPricePrediction/README.md

 **Models**

-I chose to use ridge regression model to solve the overfitting problem.
+Firstly, I built a baseline model with linear regression.
+It has a 0.847 accuracy on validation set and only 0.435 accuracy on test set which shows a huge overfitting problem.

+In order to solve this problem, ridge regression is used here and massively reduced overfitting and increased accuracy on test set.

 <div align="center">
     <img src="imgs/ridge.png" style="width: 400px;" />